Krakoukas73/silly-tavern-ai-characters/README.md

 <h2>Attention</h2>

-- Please, be aware descriptions and messages below are written in French.
+- Please, be aware characters descriptions below are written in French.
 - You can easily translate them in any langages.
 - Pay particular attention to translations original character's quotes, which may be rather strange sometimes.